 In those years I played rock, blues, hard rock and heavy metal and trash metal. (…trash metal, it didn't work for me.
 I mean, it was fun for a while but I get bored quickly.
 It is not my kind of music to perform.
 I enjoy it as a listener though).

-His way of think in music changed when he listened to the Frank Zappa’s albums Grand Wazoo and Waka-Jawaka and the Miles Davis record, Bitches Brew.
-"Those records, blew my mind forever!"
+My way of thinking about music changed when I listened to Frank Zappa’s albums Grand Wazoo and Waka-Jawaka and the Miles Davis record, Bitches Brew.
+Those records, blew my mind forever!

-He started to teach guitar to private students the same year.
+I started to teach guitar to private students the same year.

-In 2010 Pablo moved to the United States and he is now working on new music, some contemporary compositions, songwriting and instrumental jazz, rock and blues.
+In 2010 I moved to the United States and now I’m working on new music, contemporary compositions, songwriting and instrumental jazz, rock and blues.

-Pablo is available to session recordings, live concerts and touring.
-"As long as the music you do is great for me, you just have to tell me when, where and I’ll be there with my guitar, ready to play."
+I’m also available for recordings session, live concerts and touring as I musician.
+As long as the music you do is great for me, you just have to tell me when, where and I’ll be there with my guitar, ready to play.